Research & Development

 Topics of research and development in the MEGAWATT project

-MEGAWATT will develop the main subsystems that are parts of the electric hybrid propulsion system and will conduct assessment of the following designs and technology demonstrations by using ground test facilities.
+MEGAWATT will develop the main subsystems that are parts of the electric hybrid propulsion system and will conduct assessment of the following designs and technology demonstrations using ground test facilities.

 Emission free aircraft technology(April 2015~March 2021)